How Geographic Information Systems Transform Snow and Glacier Monitoring

 Volume and Mass Balance Estimation

-Advanced GIS techniques combine digital elevation models from different time periods to compute glacier volume changes.
-This method, called DEM differencing, reveals how much ice has been lost or gained.
-A notable example is the NASA-ICEd project, which used GIS to process elevation data from ICESat and ICESat-2 to estimate that glaciers and ice sheets lost an average of 220 billion tonnes of ice per year from 2003 to 2019.
-Such analyses are vital for predicting sea-level rise contributions and understanding regional water storage.
+Advanced GIS techniques involve comparing digital elevation models (DEMs) from different time periods to calculate glacier volume changes—a process known as DEM differencing.
+This approach reveals how much ice a glacier has lost or gained over time.
+For example, the NASA-ICEd project utilized GIS to analyze elevation data from ICESat and ICESat-2 satellites, estimating that glaciers and ice sheets collectively lost an average of 220 billion tonnes of ice annually between 2003 and 2019.

 Automated Glacier Mapping with GIS Scripting